Appetizers & SnacksLunch & Dinner

 • Preheat oven to 375ºF.
 Grease a baking sheet and set it aside.

-• Lay pieces of chicken out on work surface.
+• Lay pieces of chicken out on the work surface.
 Slice the chicken breasts in half horizontally so you have 8 pieces in all.

-• Place the chicken between two pieces of plastic wrap and gently pound into thin, even pieces about ¼" thick.
+• Place the chicken between two pieces of plastic wrap and gently pound it into thin, even pieces about ¼" thick.

 • Spread pesto evenly on top of each chicken breast.